Leeps-Lab/high_frequency_trading/README.rst

     otree collectstatic

-7. Run oTree.
+8. Then, in the same shell, run oTree server.

 ::

     otree runhftserver

-8. In a separate shell, activate the new environment and start a background process.
+9. In a separate shell, activate the new environment and start a background process.

 ::

      otree run_huey

+10. Open your Chrome browser and go to http://localhost:8000_.
+Click on the demo and follow the screen istructions to launch clients' (traders') screens as tabs in the same browser.

 In summary, there should be 3 processes running in 3 different shells with the new environment.
 These will talk to each other during a trade session.

 In production, you should run each as a service.
 The method above is only intended for testing.

 .. _oTree: http://www.otree.org/